Inference From Visible Information And Background Knowledge: Definitions

 $\PSB(Q, \calC, \bfS,\visinst)$ states something about every finite instance, in line with our default assumption that instances are finite.
-We can also talk about an ``unrestricted version'' where the quantification is over every (finite or infinite) instance. \emph{For the constraints we deal with, there will be no difference between these notions.} That is, we will show that the finite and unrestricted versions of $\PSB$ coincide for a given class of arguments $Q, \calC, \bfS, \visinst$.
-We express this by saying that ``$\PSB(Q,\calC, \bfS, \visinst)$ is finitely controllable'', and similarly for $\NSB$.
+We can also talk about an ``unrestricted version'' where the quantification is over every (finite or infinite) instance. \emph{For the logical sentences we deal with for our background theories, there will be no difference between these notions.} That is, we will show that the finite and unrestricted versions of $\PSB$ coincide for a given class of arguments $Q, \calC, \bfS, \visinst$.
+We express this by saying that ``$\PSB(Q,\calC, \bfS, \visinst)$ is \emph{finitely controllable}'', and similarly for $\NSB$.

+We need a definition of the size of the input.
+In our case, an input consists of a query $Q$, a set of sentences $\calC$, a relational schema $\bfS$, and an instance $\visinst$, and the size is defined by taking the length of the binary encoding of such objects.
+Other intuitive notions of size (e.g. number of symbols) would also suffice for our results, since they differ from the bit-encoding notion only up to a polynomial factor.

-Often we will be interested in studying the behavior of these problems when $Q, \bfS$ and $\calC$ are fixed, e.g. looking at the computation time varies in the size of $\visinst$ only.
-We refer to this as the \emph{data complexity} of the $\PSB$, (resp. $\NSB$) problem.
+Often we will be interested in studying the behavior of the $\PSB$ and $\NSB$ problems when $Q$, $\calC$, and $\bfS$ are fixed, e.g.~looking at how the computation time varies in the size of $\visinst$ only.
+We refer to this as the \emph{data complexity} of the $\PSB$ (resp.~$\NSB$) problem.

 The $\PSB$ problem contrasts with the usual \emph{Open-World Query Answering} or \emph{Certain Answer} problem, denoted here $\OWQ(Q, \calC, \fullinst)$, which is studied extensively in databases and description logics.
-The latter problem takes as input a Boolean query $Q$, an instance $I$, and a set of constraints $\calC$, and returns $\true$ iff the query holds in any finite instance $I'$ containing all facts of $I$.
+The latter problem takes as input a Boolean query $Q$, an instance $I$, and a set of sentences $\calC$, and returns $\true$ iff the query holds in any finite instance $I'$ containing all facts of $I$.
 In $\PSB$ (and $\NSB$) we further constrain the instance to be fixed on the visible part while requiring the invisible part of the input instance to be empty.
-This is the mix of ``Closed World'' and ``Open World'', and we will see that this Closed World restriction can make the complexity significantly higher. \begin{example} Consider a schema with inclusion dependencies $F_1(x) \rightarrow \exists y ~ U(x,y)$ and $U(x,y) \longrightarrow F_2(y)$, where $F_1$ and $F_2$ are visible but $U$ is not.
-Consider the query $Q= \exists x ~ U(x,x)$ and instance consisting only of facts $F_1(a), F_2(a)$.
+This is the mix of ``Closed World'' and ``Open World'', and we will see that this Closed World restriction can make the complexity significantly higher.